jreisinger/runp/commands/README.md

-This folder holds sample files with sample commands.
+This folder holds files with sample commands.
 You can run commands in parallel like this:

 ```
 runp <filename> [<filename2> ...]